aazard/JS-CMS/README.md

 ## JS-CMS - Project Status Sticky

-#### WIP (Work In Progress) WARNING: I am editing the html files from Zonelet to be 100% inline/compatible with IMP!
+#### WIP (Work In Progress) WARNING: I am editing html files from Zonelet to be 100% inline/compatible with IMP!
 - DONE: Index.html, Backup-Index.html, 2020-11-10-Post-Template.html & Backup-Post-Template.html.
 - <b>NOT DONE</b>: I will update the guide to fit my edits, so its a simple/easy process to edit & add menu entry.